yh854/ORIE4741_project/README.md

 # ORIE 4741 Project

 ## Project Name
-Advice for players to improve their gaming experience in a LOL match
+Advice for players to improve their gaming experience in a League of Legends match

 ## Members